TovarishDru/flang/readme.md

 - GNU Make

 ## 🚀 Launch
-Compile and run with a defualt test file:
+Compile and run with a default test file:

 ```bash
 make run